 On 30 August 2021, the Dutch Cabinet announced that the support package for jobs and the economy will be terminated on 1 October 2021.
 This means that as of 1 October next, your organisation can no longer make use of most of the schemes of this support package (such as the special tax deferral facility BUVB).
 However, some schemes will continue until 1 January 2022.
 These include untaxed travel allowance, payment break for mortgage repayment, corona financing schemes KKC, Qredits, BMKB-C and GO-C. In addition, you may have to deal with temporary transitional law.

 The possibility to apply for a tax deferral will be in force until 1 October 2021.
 The term for paying off the tax debt has been set to 60 months (the term that was announced was 36 months).
 The starting date of the payment schedule starts on 1 October 2022 (originally announced was a starting date of 1 October 2021).

 Last year the Dutch government announced the first emergency package of various crisis measures related to the corona epidemic on 12 March 2020 and 17 March 2020.
 On 24 April 2020, another six measures were published, including a mitigation for self-employed persons.
 On 20 May 2020 the Dutch government introduced a second package of Emergency measures in relation to the COVID-19 pandemic.
 And on 28 August 2020, the Dutch government presented the third support package for businesses, which was prolonged and extended on 21 January 2021.
-The current fourth aid package was announced on 27 May 2021 and the continuation of the possibility for tax deferral on 29 June 2021.
+The final fourth aid package was announced on 27 May 2021 and the continuation of the possibility for tax deferral on 29 June 2021.